 Many brands now utilize eco-friendly technology and make products that have little to no adverse effects on the environment.
 Naturally, seek out sustainable sources of energy.
-Make up-to-date appliances a priority.
+Make up-to-date, eco-friendly appliances a priority.

-Choose items that are energy-efficient and/or are made from recycled materials.
-There are now products with self-timers and automatically turn off.
+Choose items that are energy efficient and/or are made from recycled materials.
+There are now products with self-timers that automatically turn off.
 Look for products whose operating cycles can be adjusted.

 Another tip is to purchase a newer model refrigerator instead of using an older one.
 On average, older refrigerators consume twice the energy of more recent versions.
-By replacing your older refrigerator with a much more efficient and better-insulated counterpart, less energy is consumed and money is saved.
+By replacing your older refrigerator with a better insulated and much more energy efficient model, less energy is consumed and money is saved.
+Up-to-date technology requires a bit more of an investment, but their lifespan and energy saving will save you more money in the long run.

 Alternatively, smaller is not always better.
 Having a compact refrigerator filled with groceries and frozen goods is much less energy efficient compared to having a larger one.
 Ultimately, smaller refrigerators work harder to function and keep everything cold.